riyaz3036/Wander_Lust/README.md

 -----------------Manual (How to use)----------------------------------

-NOTE: this is a single user website So..your name is Riyaz Ahmed
-      You have some balance money in your account initially.
+NOTE: Once you login to your account you have some balance money (80000) in your account initially.
+Happy booking!!